Code-the-Dream-School/python-200/lessons/08_cloud_intro/08_cloud_intro.md

 # Introduction to Cloud Computing
+NOTE: this is vestige of older format for P200.
+We are changing over to new format: one file per topic.
+See [README.md](README.md).

 > ### Contributor Note
 > This is a working template for Python 200, Week 8.
 Each section below needs to be expanded into a full lesson.
 Use the code ideas and goals as a starting point — feel free to add examples, exercises, and links to visualizations or datasets.